 Artichokes, Myths and Legends

-on the Aegean island of Zinari.
-One day one of the twelve gods of Mount Olympus, Zeus (King of all Gods), was
+lived on the Aegean island of Zinari.
+One day one of the twelve gods of Mount Olympus, Zeus (King of all

-visiting his brother Poseidon (God of the Sea).
-As he laid eyes on the sensuous and very beautiful Cynara who
+Gods), was visiting his brother Poseidon (God of the Sea).
+As he laid eyes on the sensuous and very beautiful

-mortals.
-When Zeus discovered this un-goddess behaviour, in a fit of jealous rage, he hurled her back to earth
+the mortals.
+When Zeus discovered this un-goddess behaviour, in a fit of jealous rage, he hurled her back to

-transforming her into the first unusual but striking artichoke plant.
-The artichoke was covered in thorns to
+earth transforming her into the first unusual but striking artichoke plant.
+The artichoke was covered in

-protect its vulnerable heart, which when flowering it would produce an exquisite spiky purple blossom; a
+thorns to protect its vulnerable heart, which when flowering would produce an exquisite spiky purple

-spectacular flower to match the goddess’ beauty.
-Thus, the botanical name for artichoke is the female name
+blossom; a spectacular flower to match the goddess’ beauty.
+Thus, the botanical name for artichoke is the

 appreciated by no one.
 Zeus hoped no one would attempt to search beyond the tough fibrous thorny leaves to